polyswarmer/documentation/README.md

 ![example image](/public-src/images/example.png)
 ```

-Images should be no more than about 720px wide and should be optimized before they are uploaded, using a tool like [TinyPNG](https://tinypng.com/).
+Images should be no more than 600px wide and should be optimized before they are uploaded, using a tool like [TinyPNG](https://tinypng.com/).

 ### Step Three: Reference Your Localized Title and Content